DoumanAsh/Naze_Boku_no_Sekai_wo_Dare_mo_Oboeteinainoka/src/2/world5.md

 "This is my new power.
 And world reincarnation?
 What is it?"

 "!?
-I was wrong, you're not the ringleader behind it, and know nothing about world reincarnation!?
+I was wrong, you're not the one behind it, and know nothing about world reincarnation!?
 Then what about Sid?
 Do you know nothing about prophet Sid!?"